 Deliberation may also examine how a thing will come about through a particular means, what other means are required for that means, and so on.
 Aristotle says the analysis of dependencies of means and ends in particular works just like a mathematician’s analysis of a geometrical diagram.

 Deliberating well overall belongs to people with good practical judgment (p.112).
 “What is deliberated and what is chosen are the same thing, except that the thing chosen is already determined, since the thing chosen is what is decided out of the deliberation.” (p.43.)
 Aristotelian choice is therefore anything but arbitrary.
-It is a normative rational determination, albeit emergent from an open, fallible, and pluralistic process.
+It is a normative and rational determination, emerging from an open, fallible, and pluralistic process.
+(See also Brandomian Choice.)